Partners for Progressive Israel

-Partners for Progressive Israel is an American non-governmental organization and registered 501(c)3 dedicated to the achievement of a durable, secure, and just peace between Israel and its neighbors, including a two-state solution to the Israeli–Palestinian conflict.
-Partners for Progressive Israel is devoted to civil rights in Israel and to human rights throughout the area under Israel’s control, as well as to social justice, equality, religious freedom, and environmentalism.
-Partners for Progressive Israel seeks to deepen American Jews’ understanding of the complexities of Israeli society in order to enhance their advocacy for a progressive Israel.
+Partners for Progressive Israel is an American non-governmental organization and registered 501(c)(3) dedicated to the achievement of a durable, secure, and just peace between Israel and its neighbors, including a two-state solution to the Israeli–Palestinian conflict.
+Partners for Progressive Israel is devoted to civil rights in Israel and to human rights throughout the area under Israel's control, as well as to social justice, equality, religious freedom, and environmentalism.
+Partners for Progressive Israel seeks to deepen American Jews' understanding of the complexities of Israeli society in order to enhance their advocacy for a progressive Israel.

+In October 2024, Partners for Progressive Israel became the first Zionist group in the United States to call on the United States government to suspend its sale of offensive arms to Israel, calling on the American government to redirect its aid to Israel to peacebuilding efforts.

 Activities

 Partners for Progressive Israel is the American branch of the World Union of Meretz.

 The organization's activities in the U.S. include: